-The Agency will endeavor to publish its capacity redistribution within eneweek after determining the sum total of capacity (i.e., within two weeks after the close of that year's annual blocks).
+The Agency will endeavor to publish its capacity redistribution within two weeks after the close of that year's annual blocks.
 Capacity distribution to categories featuring waitlists will result in projects selected off of those waitlists by waitlist order, with the resulting contract price at the price of the next annual block.
 Published block capacities for that next annual block will be updated to reflect that category's expanded, and now-filled, capacity additions.
 For waitlisted capacity not met through uncontracted capacity redistribution, Section 1-75(c)(1)(K) also provides that "the waitlist of projects in a given year will carry over to apply to the subsequent year when another block is opened."
 Thus, those waitlisted projects will be given priority in selection within their category under that new Program Year's capacity allocation to that category.